HSFGR Breed Standard

 A correct bite is essential for proper grazing ability and long-term health.

-The Heritage Silky Fainting Goat should exhibit a correct scissor bite, meaning the upper dental pad aligns properly with the lower incisors.
+The Silky Fainting Goat should exhibit a correct scissor bite, meaning the upper dental pad aligns properly with the lower incisors.
 When the mouth is closed, the lower incisors should meet the upper dental pad squarely and evenly.

 The following conditions are considered faults: